bsc-quantic/Tenet.jl/docs/src/manual/tensors.md

 using Tenet
 ```

-If you have reached here, you probably know wha a tensor is.
+If you have reached here, you probably know what a tensor is, and probably have heard many jokes about _what a tensor is_[^1].
 Nevertheless, we are gonna give a brief remainder.

-There are many jokes[^1] about how to define a _tensor_.
-The definition we are giving here might not be the most correct one, but it is good enough for our use case (don't kill me please, mathematicians).
-A tensor $T$ of order[^2] $n$ is a multilinear[^3] application between $n$ vector spaces over a field $\mathcal{F}$.

 [^1]: For example, recursive definitions like _a tensor is whatever that transforms as a tensor_.

+A tensor $T$ of order[^2] $n$ is a multilinear[^3] function between $n$ vector spaces over a field $\mathcal{F}$.

 [^2]: The _order_ of a tensor may also be known as _rank_ or _dimensionality_ in other fields.
 However, these can be missleading, since it has nothing to do with the _rank_ of linear algebra nor with the _dimensionality_ of a vector space.
-We prefer to use word _order_.
+Thus we prefer to use the word _order_.
 [^3]: Meaning that the relationships between the output and the inputs, and the inputs between them, are linear.

 ```math
 T : \mathcal{F}^{\dim(1)} \times \dots \times \mathcal{F}^{\dim(n)} \mapsto \mathcal{F}
 ```

-In layman's terms, it is a linear function whose inputs are vectors and the output is a scalar number.
+In layman's terms, it is a linear function that maps a set of vectors to a scalar.

 ```math
 T(\mathbf{v}^{(1)}, \dots, \mathbf{v}^{(n)}) = c \in \mathcal{F} \qquad\qquad \forall i, \mathbf{v}^{(i)} \in \mathcal{F}^{\dim(i)}